-When an error condition or a missing operation condition is present on a slide-out, the green indicator light on its respective handheld control starts blinking upon releasing of the IN/OUT rocker switch.
+When an error condition or a missing operation condition is present on a slide-out, the green indicator light on the corresponding control pad starts blinking upon releasing of the IN/OUT rocker switch.

 Turning the ignition OFF and ON again, will stop the blinking and reset the fault.
 If the error condition or a missing operation condition is still present, the blinking will start again the next time that the slide-out is operated.

-So, to get a fault diagnostic, use the Driver Information Display (DID) right after operating the slide-out without cycling the ignition switch.
+To initiate fault diagnostic, use the DID right after operating the slide-out without cycling the ignition switch.